 Other factors include age (I’m in my 60s), heredity (both of my parents wore hearing devices), occasional wax build-up, and being a scuba diver with occasional problems clearing my ears when submerging.

-Hearing devices originally were unsightly, embarrassing, big and bulky like something was growing out of the middle of your ear.
+Hearing devices have changed so much over the years.
+In the past, they were unsightly, embarrassing and huge, looking like something big, brown and bulky was growing out of the middle of your ear.

 A Definite Hearing Upgrade

 About six months ago, my first pair of hearing devices finally bit the dust.
 They were over seven years old and well past their warranty date.

 So I consulted the owner of a group of hearing aid centers who is also a client of my wife’s.
 I showed him the results of a recent hearing test (audiogram), and he recommended the Starkey Halo 2 hearing devices with connectivity to the iPhone.

 I found a local audiologist about a mile from my house and wow!
 What a difference!
 It was like going from a VW Bug to a Porsche.

 I can now adjust the sound volume with an iPhone app for “Normal” use and for “Restaurant” environments, so it’s extremely convenient.
 In movies with lots of explosions and loud percussive sounds, I can also slide the volume level down.